 You May Also Enjoy 5 Special Memories of Your First Day at Primary School

 She Won’t Be Little For Much Longer

 As the nights went on, I would find her in my bed almost every evening along with teddy and bubbles the blanket.
 My mam would tell me I was crazy, to cop on, to just put her back in her own bed, be persistent.
 But you know what, I love coming up those stairs at bedtime and finding her there all cosy, waiting for me, waiting for those cuddles.

 She’s my little girl and she won’t be so little for much longer.
 She’ll be asking for sleepovers, for me to close her bedroom door and to turn off the nightlights soon.

-She can stay where she is for now, if it makes her feel safe and secure, cuddled up like a teddy bear next to me until she’s ready to make the transition back into her own bed.
+For now, she can stay where she is until she’s ready to make the transition back to her own bed.
+If it makes her feel safe and secure, cuddled up like a teddy bear next to me, what’s the harm?

-She won’t be my baby for long and they grow up too quick.
+She won’t be my baby for long and they grow up too quickly.

 You May Also Enjoy Tips For Getting a Sleep In When You Have Young Kids